nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-26-complete-id-cv-check.md

 - Idea 2 with the selection of who speaking to aligns with something that came from users
 - Idea 2 Maybe only relevant for CCS agents or processors that are performaing an outbound call

-To think:
+To think about:
-- Condense down the header with considerations of screen space used v usefulness or what used for
+- How to condense down the header with considerations of screen space used versus usefulness of what is included
-- Who speaking to - not always helpful in every scenario, make it more contextually useful
+- Who speaking to is not always helpful in every scenario, make it more contextually useful and prominent

 ## What we will do next
-- Build on designs
+- Take ideas through to the prototype which allows some finessing of the finer details, seeing those smaller interactions of the design as a whole flow.